neilralston/Pewlett-Hackard_Analysis/README.md

 Four major points from the two deliverables are:
 1. Approximately 72,500 employees are eligible to retire.
 2. Of the retiring employees, 36% are Senior Engineers and 34% are Senior Staff.
+So, 70% of the retiring employees are senior staff.

 ![Pewlett-Hackard Retiring Employees](Retiring_Employee_Title_Count.PNG)